 Rakesh Manpat is a shooter of unquestionable talent; he has been in the limelight ever since he beat his mentor Gagan Narang during the 2013 National Shooting Championship.
 He is trying to bring the much-needed consistency into his game that is required to take him to the next level.
 Read on to find out more.

-My first shots I can remember was when I was in class 7.
+My first shots I can remember were when I was in class 7.
 I was able to shoot three bullets at 25m within 5cms.
 I was slightly disappointed though that it was only three.
-I used a .22 calibre open sight Czech Republic Brno-make rifle with KF bullets made in India.
+I used a .22 caliber open sight Czech Republic Brno-make rifle with KF bullets made in India.

 The most essential attribute according to me would be the ability to deal with emotions, negative or positive.

 When I am training for a tournament, the day usually starts depending on my state of mind and physical wellbeing.
-I follow a tailor-made programme, which is based on what I need to work on with respect to my condition on that given day.
-Usually the day includes fitness in the morning for about 90mins followed by training at the shooting range for 3-4hrs a session.
+I follow a tailor-made program, which is based on what I need to work on my condition on that given day.
+Usually, the day includes fitness in the morning for about 90mins followed by training at the shooting range for 3-4hrs a session.
 Sometimes it will be two sessions a day.
-The exercise completely depends on current form and keeps changing, but as a shooter, cardio is an important aspect.
+The exercise completely depends on the current form and keeps changing, but as a shooter, cardio is an important aspect.

 I consider it very valuable as they have been the torchbearers of the sport and they carry immense experience and knowledge gained over the years.
 They have been very approachable and helped me retain high goals.

-This definitely has spiked the interest among the youth who find the shooting sessions more meaningful and fun.
-Usually the shooting ranges are set outside the city limits and not accessible for school- or college-going kids.
-With an own target at home for a 10m event of .177 calibre air rifle, which doesn’t require any arms license or permissions to purchase, all you need to do is setup the shooting range and start training.
-It is very handy in terms of time saved by not travelling to distantly located shooting ranges and spending more time on training instead.
+This has spiked the interest among the youth who find the shooting sessions more meaningful and fun.
+Usually, the shooting ranges are set outside the city limits and not accessible for school- or college-going kids.
+With an own target at home for a 10m event of .177 caliber air rifle, which doesn’t require any arms license or permissions to purchase, all you need to do is set up the shooting range and start training.
+It is very handy in terms of time saved by not traveling to distantly located shooting ranges and spending more time on training instead.
 The best part is that the Swiss-make, which is the market leader, is triple the cost of what we have manufactured in India.
 So “Elite scorer” is more affordable to aspiring shooters.

 I have been golfing lately and find it very close to shooting on the mental aspect.
 Other than that, I love watching and playing football, I follow MotoGP and F1, and I follow a little bit of tennis.